nanos-world/docs/scripting/global-variables/Render.rst

 .. attention:: The usage of this feature is very unstable and will probably cause crashes and memory leaks.
 This will soon receive a update adding more functions and optimizing this ones.

+.. tip:: The following functions have an ID parameter, which you can group related Canvas Items with an ID to facilitate the cleanup of them, or can give them Unique IDs.

 Functions
 ---------